Main Line Therapy Solutions, LLC

 Lauren Keith, LPC (Haverford & Lafayette Hill)

 Lauren is a Licensed Professional Counselor working with children, adolescents, and adults.
 She received her Masters of Science in Clinical and Counseling Psychology with a concentration in Child and Adolescent Therapy from Chestnut Hill College in Philadelphia.
-Lauren relies on evidence-based practices that match the individual needs of each client and their families.
+Lauren relies on evidence-based practices that match the individual needs of clients and their families.
 She highly values building a strong therapeutic relationship, believing that growth occurs when the client feels safe and is provided with the support and skills necessary for change.
 Lauren’s experience includes working with those with PTSD, ODD, Autism Spectrum Disorders, Addiction, Mood Disorders, and Anxiety.
 Lauren has also worked with individuals involved in the court system and specializes in the treatment of trauma.

 Caren Kelman, LCSW (Haverford)